Edinburgh Castle: Garrison fortress: Jacobites and prisoners of war

 After his Restoration in 1660, Charles II opted to maintain a full-time standing army based on Cromwell's New Model Army.
 From this time until 1923, a garrison was continuously maintained at the castle.
 The medieval royal castle was transformed into a garrison fortress, but continued to see military and political action.
 The Marquis of Argyll was imprisoned here in 1661, when King Charles II settled old scores with his enemies following his return to the throne.
 Twenty years later, Argyll's son, the 9th Earl of Argyll, was also imprisoned in the castle for religious Nonconformism in the reign of King James VII.
 He escaped by disguising himself as his sister's footman, but was recaptured and returned to the castle after his failed rebellion to oust James from the throne in 1685.

 James VII was deposed and exiled by the Glorious Revolution of 1688, which installed William of Orange as King of England.
 Not long after, in early 1689, the Estates of Scotland, after convening to accept William formally as their new king, demanded that Duke of Gordon, Governor of the Castle, surrender the fortress.
 Gordon, who had been appointed by James VII as a fellow Catholic, refused.
 In March 1689, the castle was blockaded by 7,000 troops against a garrison of 160 men, further weakened by religious disputes.
 On 18 March, Viscount Dundee, intent on raising a rebellion in the Highlands, climbed up the western side of the Castle Rock to urge Gordon to hold the castle against the new King.
-Gordon agreed, but during the ensuing siege he refused to fire upon the town, while the besiegers inflicted little damage on the castle.
+Gordon agreed.
+During the ensuing siege the defenders, at times, conducted a spirited defence: a report in April noted that "Mackay’s men [the besiegers], and the Castle, fire fiercely one at the other".
+At some other times, however, especially in the latter stages of the siege, Gordon refused to fire upon the town.
+The besiegers inflicted little damage on the castle.
 Despite Dundee's initial successes in the north, Gordon eventually surrendered on 14 June, due to dwindling supplies and having lost 70 men during the three-month siege.